 What services are likely to stop during a government shutdown?

-Likewise, Social Security, Medicare and Medicaid are among the mandatory spending programs that would continue to operate, albeit with greater possibility of delays.
+Social Security, Medicare and Medicaid are among the mandatory spending programs that would continue to operate despite the likely delays, according to the Social Security Administration.

-"The Administration will work with both sides on Capitol Hill to fund the government and keep its vital services and functions operating," the Social Security Administration confirmed in a statement.
+"The Administration will work with both sides on Capitol Hill to fund the government and keep its vital services and functions operating," said the SSA in a statement to AS USA Wednesday.

 "Our contingency planning for the potential funding lapse is to continue services associated with the White House’s statement that Social Security benefits will continue to be paid."

-"It’s never clear until a shutdown which services will pass the absolutely necessary test," said Maya MacGuineas, president of the nonpartisan think tank Committee for a Responsible Federal Budget.
+"It’s never clear until a shutdown which services will pass the absolutely necessary test," President of the nonpartisan think tank Committee for a Responsible Federal Budget Maya MacGuineas said.